Argyris Adalis

 · Mytilene

-Now Experimental High School of Mytilene, commonly known as ‘Kentrika’
+Now Experimental Lyceum of Mytilene, commonly known as ‘Kentrika’

 1896